zowe/docs-site/docs/user-guide/k8s-config.md

 - `-x`: is a comma-separated list of domains you will use to visit the Zowe Kubernetes cluster.
 These domains and IP addresses will be added to your new certificate if needed.
 This is optional.
 The default value is `localhost`.
 - `-n`: is the Zowe Kubernetes cluster namespace.
 This is optional.
 The default value is `zowe`.
 - `-u`: is the Kubernetes cluster name.
 This is optional.
 The default value is `cluster.local`.
-- `-p`: is the password of local certificate authority PKCS#12 file.
+- `-p`: is the password of the local certificate authority PKCS#12 file.
 This is optional.
 The default value is `local_ca_password`.
-- `-a`: is the certificate alias of local certificate authority.
+- `-a`: is the certificate alias of the local certificate authority.
 This is optional.
 The default value is `localca`.
 - `-v`: is a switch to enable verbose mode which will display more debugging information.

 As a result, it displays ConfigMaps (`zowe-config`, `zowe-certificates-cm`) and Secrets (`zowe-certificates-secret`) Kubernetes objects which are based on the Zowe instance and keystore used.
 The content looks similar to `samples/config-cm.yaml`, `samples/certificates-cm.yaml` and `samples/certificates-secret.yaml` but with real values.
-Follow the instructions in the script output to copy the output and save as a YAML file `configs.yaml` on your server where you have set up Kubernetes.

 b.
-Copy the file over to the computer with Kubernetes.
+Follow the instructions in the script output to copy the output and save it as a YAML file `configs.yaml` on your computer where you manage Kubernetes.

 c.
-Remove the .yaml file from z/OS for security.

-d.
 Apply the file into Kubernetes:

 ```
-`kubectl apply -f /path/to/your/zowe-config-exported-k8s.yaml`
+`kubectl apply -f /path/to/your/configs.yaml`
 ```

+d.
+Remove the previously saved `configs.yaml` file from all systems for security.

 To verify: